jscoq/jscoq/README.md

 https://github.com/ejgallego/jscoq-builds/ ; find below the
 instructions to build JsCoq yourself, it is reasonably easy these days.

-* First, you need OPAM and a dual 32/64 bits Ocaml toolchain.
+* First, you need OPAM and a 32 bit Ocaml toolchain.
 Install a recent opam and a multiarch gcc (`gcc-multilib` package in Debian/Ubuntu), then running: